Car collection of the 29th Sultan of Brunei: F40

-Under the supervision of Paolo Garella, nine Ferrari F40s were modified by Pininfarina.
-This included seven road cars, and two Ferrari F40 LMs.
-Of the seven custom road-car F40s.
-These seven cars were also fitted with air-conditioning, a radio, electric windows, and a tiltable steering wheel column as options requested by the Sultan.

-The Sultan of Brunei also purchased two of the nineteen Michelotto F40 LMs produced by Ferrari.
+Under the supervision of Paolo Garella, Pininfarina modified nine Ferrari F40s for the Sultan of Brunei, including seven road cars and two F40 LMs.
+The custom road cars were equipped with air-conditioning, a radio, electric windows, and a tilt-able steering wheel column, as per the Sultan's requests.
+Additionally, the Sultan acquired two of the nineteen Michelotto F40 LMs produced by Ferrari.